SV

 Correct Answer: C. Self-assembly

-Self-assembly is a key concept in nanotechnology where components form a defined structure without external help.
-It is driven by local interactions like hydrogen bonding or electrostatic forces.
-This process is highly efficient for manufacturing complex nanostructures.
+• **Self-assembly** = Self-assembly is a key concept in nanotechnology where components form a defined structure without external help. • **Key significance** — It is driven by local interactions like hydrogen bonding or electrostatic forces. • 💡 Wrong-option analysis: A: Manual assembly is a different concept; B: Random diffusion is a different concept; D: Mechanical bonding is a different concept.

 Which field uses nanotechnology to develop ultra-thin, flexible solar cells?